dimension-studios-inc/trigger.dev/README.md

 ![Trigger.dev logo](https://content.trigger.dev/github-header-banner.jpg)

 ### Custom trigger.dev image
 Every changement we do need to be merged to `custom` branch.
+Main is always clean and up to date with the official trigger.dev image.

 ### Deploy hotfix on your own registry
 ```bash